Ocugen Earnings Call Transcripts

 -

-Significant clinical and operational progress was made across gene therapy programs, with key trials advancing and positive data reported.
-Financial position was strengthened through fundraising and licensing, supporting a cash runway into late 2026 or beyond.
+Significant clinical and operational progress was made across gene therapy programs, with key trials advancing toward pivotal data and regulatory filings.
+Financial position was strengthened through new capital raises, supporting a cash runway into late 2026 or beyond.

 -